 Attached to the church is the Miguelete Tower, which you can climb to get some stunning city views from the top of the belfry.

 Right out of the door from the cathedral you’ll find Plaza de la Virgen, one of many grand squares in Valencia.
 Because of its central location surrounded by popular landmarks, this square is always lively, with people passing through or sitting at the eye-grabbing Turia Fountain.

 Sharing the square with Valencia Cathedral are several other attractions worth a look, including the unusual Basílica de la Mare de Déu dels Desemparats.
 This church houses the image of Our Lady of the Forsaken, an invocation of the Virgin Mary that serves as patroness of Valencia.
 You’ll definitely want a photo of the Palau de la Generalitat, the 15th-century palace where the city government operates.

 Almoina Archaeological Museum

-Ducking down the Passaje de Emili Aparicio Olmos you’ll soon reach the Almoina Archaeological Museum.
-Visiting this modern archeological museum is the best way to learn about the many layers of Valencia’s history.
-Exhibits in the museum take you through the Roman times with ruins of Roman baths and its forum, then jump to Valencia’s Visigoth and Moorish eras through other ruins and artifacts.
-What’s really special about the Almoina is that you’re taken into these archaeological excavations along catwalks so you can really see the details up close.
+The exhibits take you through the Roman times with ruins of the baths and the Roman Forum, then jump to Valencia’s Visigothic and Moorish eras through other ruins and artifacts.
+What’s really special about the Almoina is how it takes you into these archaeological excavations along catwalks so you can see the details up close.